List of mergers and acquisitions by IBM: Predecessor companies

-Computing-Tabulating-Recording Company, 1911
+List

 Since the 1960s or earlier, IBM has described its formation as a merger of three companies: The Tabulating Machine Company (1880s origin in Washington, DC), the International Time Recording Company (ITR; 1900, Endicott), and the Computing Scale Company of America (1901, Dayton, Ohio).
 However, there was no merger, it was an amalgamation, and an amalgamation of four, not three, companies.
 The 1911 CTR stock prospectus states that the Bundy Manufacturing Company was also included.

 While ITR had acquired its time recording business in 1900 Bundy had remained a separate entity producing an adding machine and other wares.